-3.2 Timing and behavior in each period
+3.2 Events in each time period

-There are three state variables at the beginning of period t, namely (i) k_t , the per worker capital stock accumulated in period t-1, a{t-1} , (ii) the political regime at the end of the previous period: 0 (1) if t-1 ended in democracy (autocracy), and (iii) d{t-1} , democratic capital accumulated up to the previous period (see further below).
-In a given time period, which starts off in a democratic (autocratic) regime, the timing is as follows
+There are three state variables at the beginning of period t, namely (i) k_t , the per worker capital stock accumulated in period t - 1, a{t-1} , (ii) the political regime at the end of the previous period: 0 (1) if t - 1 ended in democracy (autocracy), and (iii) d{t-1} , democratic capital accumulated up to the previous period (see further below).

-- (1) An attempted coup against democracy takes place with probability $\chi(0)$ (an uprise against autocracy happens with probability $\chi(1)$).
-If it does, each old makes an individual decision of whether to participate in the defense of (uprise against) the regime, given the perceived costs and benefits of participation.
-The young do not participate in the defense (uprise).
-In the event of a coup (uprise), the probability that the democratic regime survives (autocratic regime falls) is equal to s_t , the proportion of the old population who participate. - (2) If the coup (uprise) is successful, an autocracy (democracy) is installed, if not democracy (autocracy) remains.
-The regime in place cannot be changed until period t+1 and determines the current value of TFP ($A(a_t)$ takes the value $1+\alpha$ or 1). - (3) Investment decisions for next period, t + 1, are made by each young individual, based on the returns expected in t + 1.
+The following sequence of political and economic events take place in period t.

+(1) In democracy $(a{t-1} = 0)$, an attempted coup takes place with probability $\chi(0)$, while in autocracy $(a{t-1} = 1)$ an attempted uprise happens with probability $\chi(1)$).

+(2) If an attempted coup or uprise is realized, each old individual has to makes an individual decision of whether to participate in the defense of democracy (resist the coup or participate in the uprise).1 This decision is based on an individual-specific and noisy signal about the cost m_t^i and the perceived benefit of participation in successful defense b_t .

+(3) The probability that a democratic regime survives a coup, or that an autocratic regime falls after an uprise, is equal to s_t , the proportion of the old population who participate in the defense of democracy.

+(4) Once a_t - the political regime in period t - has been determined according to (3), the current value of TFP, $A(a_t)$, is realized.

+(5) Investment decisions for next period, t + 1, are made by each young individual, based on the returns expected in t + 1.